nsswitch.conf - configuration file for the name service switch

 When using Active Directory, dns is required to perform hosts resolution.

-It's strongly advised that dns always be used to perform host lookups.
+It is strongly advised that dns always be used to perform host lookups.
 This is especially true when ldap is being used for name service lookups.
 The use of ldap for host lookups is not recommended.
 Adding ldap to hosts will likely prevent authentication to the LDAP server while using TLS.
-In order to get information from the Internet Domain Name Service for hosts use the following configuration and set up the /etc/resolv.conf file (see resolv.conf(5) for more details):
+In order to get information from the Internet Domain Name Service for hosts set the config/host property to "files dns", and set up the /etc/resolv.conf file (see resolv.conf(5) for more details).

-Many of the databases have enumeration functions: passwd has getpwent(), hosts has gethostent(), and so on.
+Many of the databases have enumeration functions: password has getpwent(), host has gethostent(), and so on.
 These were reasonable when the only source was files but often make little sense for hierarchically structured sources that contain large numbers of entries, much less for multiple sources.
-The interfaces are still provided and the implementations strive to provide reasonable results, but the data returned can be incomplete (enumeration for hosts is simply not supported by the dns source), inconsistent (if multiple sources are used), formatted in an unexpected fashion (for a host with a canonical name and three aliases, a source might return four hostents, and they might not be consecutive), or very expensive (enumerating a passwd database of 5,000 users is probably a bad idea).
-Furthermore, multiple threads in the same process using the same reentrant enumeration function (getXXXent_r() are supported beginning with SunOS 5.3) share the same enumeration position; if they interleave calls, they enumerate disjoint subsets of the same database.
+The interfaces are still provided and the implementations strive to provide reasonable results, but the data returned can be incomplete (enumeration for host is simply not supported by the dns source), inconsistent (if multiple sources are used), formatted in an unexpected fashion (for a host with a canonical name and three aliases, a source might return four hostents, and they might not be consecutive), or very expensive (enumerating a password database of 5,000 users is probably a bad idea).
+Furthermore, multiple threads in the same process using the same reentrant enumeration function (getXXXent_r() are supported beginning with Solaris 2.3) share the same enumeration position; if they interleave calls, they enumerate disjoint subsets of the same database.

 In general, the use of the enumeration functions is deprecated.
 In the case of passwd, shadow, and group, it might sometimes be appropriate to use fgetgrent(), fgetpwent(), and fgetspent() (see getgrnam(3C), getpwnam(3C), and getspnam(3C), respectively), which use only the files source.

-A source named SSS is implemented by a shared object named nss_SSS.so.1 that resides in /usr/lib.
+A source named SSS is implemented by a shared object named nss_SSS.so.1 that resides in /usr/lib as a 32-bit shared object, and in /usr/lib/64 as a 64-bit shared object.

 Configuration file.
 (Obsolete.)